 - Kosher salt and freshly ground black pepper

-- 1 whole 2 halves turkey breast, boned and butterflied (5 pounds) – Have your butcher do this.
+- 5 lb Turkey Breast – 2 halves turkey breast, boned and butterflied (5 pounds) – Have your butcher do this.

-- Put the dried figs and cranberries in a small saucepan and pour in Brandy and 1/2 cup water.
-Bring the mixture to a boil over medium heat, then lower the heat and simmer for 2 minutes.
+- Put the dried cranberries in a small saucepan with the Brandy and 1/2 cup water.
+Bring the mixture to a boil over medium heat, then lower the heat to simmer for 2 minutes.
 Remove from the heat and set aside.

-- Put the stuffing and chicken stock in a large bowl.
+- Put the stuffing mix and turkey or chicken stock in a large bowl.

-- Melt the butter in a large (12-inch) skillet over medium heat.
+- Melt the butter in a large skillet over medium heat.
 Add the onions and celery and saute until softened, about 5 minutes.
 Add the sausage, crumbling it into small bits, and saute until cooked and browned.
-Add the figs and cranberries with the liquid, the chopped rosemary, and pine nuts, and cook for 2 more minutes.
+Add the cranberries with the liquid, rosemary, sage, and pine nuts, and cook for 2 more minutes.

 - Preheat the oven or grill to 325 degrees F.

 - Cut several long pieces of kitchen twine.
 Starting at 1 end, roll the turkey like a jelly roll and tuck in any stuffing that tries to escape on the sides.
-Don't use over-firm pressure or you will loose your stuffing.
+Don't use over-firm pressure or you will lose your stuffing.
 Tie the roast firmly with kitchen twine every 2 inches to make a compact cylinder.
-This is the easiest with an extra person to tie while one holds the roll together.
+This is easier with an extra person to tie while one holds the roll together.

-- Place the stuffed turkey breast seam side down on the rack on the sheet pan.
-For grilling, place in a cast iron dutch oven, on a rack, uncovered.
-Brush with the melted butter, sprinkle generously with salt and pepper, and roast for 1 3/4 to 2 hours, until an instant-read thermometer registers 150 degrees F in the center.
-(I test in a few places.)
-Cover the turkey with aluminum foil and allow it to rest at room temperature for 15 minutes.
-Carve 1/2-inch-thick slices and serve warm with the extra stuffing.
+- Place the stuffed turkey breast seam side down on a rack placed in a sheet pan.
+Brush with the melted butter, sprinkle generously with salt and pepper, and roast for 1 1/2 to 2 hours, or until an instant-read thermometer registers 165 degrees F in the center.
+(I test in a few places after 1 1/4 hours.)
+Remove the turkey roll from the oven and cover the turkey with aluminum foil.
+Allow it to rest at room temperature for 15 to 20 minutes.
+Carve 1/2-inch-thick slices and serve warm.